acyuta108/iota-seed-generator-app/README.md

 All the files required for this app to work are included and can be used 100% offline.
 We actually encourage you to do so in case you have some evil extension in your browser leaking your data.

+You can also use/view a live version of this app at https://acyuta108.github.io/iota-seed-generator-app/

 **Instructions:**

 1.  **Generate a 'New Mnemonic'**.
 Save it securely (Pen and Paper or